Suzuki T20

 The Suzuki T20 is a motorcycle with a 247 cc, two-stroke, twin-cylinder engine, and six speed gearbox.
 It was first manufactured in 1965 (but introduced as a 1966 model) and was produced until the end of the 1968 model year.
 Production peaked at more than 5000 units per month.
 It was superseded by an updated version which was designated the T250-1.
+In the United States, the bike was sold as the Hustler, a name also used by Suzuki for the Suzuki Hustler kei car since 2014.

 Marketing

 In the UK the T20 was called the 'Super Six' which refers to its - at the time - very unusual six speed transmission.
 In that era most motorcycles had only four speeds or, rarely, five speeds.
 In the USA the bike was designated the X6 with the advertising department tacking on the "Hustler" name.

 Advertising brochures produced by Suzuki listed the following features to be found on the new model: